sombriks/my-golang-handbook/README.md

 Personal golang exercises from various sources

-Each exercise sample an unique behavior and might or might not rely on techniques already shown before.
+Each exercise sample a unique behavior and might or might not rely on techniques already shown before.

 ## How to run each sample code